Pabitra-33/Diabetes_Prediction_Machine_Learning/README.md

 Variable Number: 9  <br>

-Result; The model created as a result of XGBoost hyperparameter optimization became the model with the lowest Cross Validation Score value.
+Result: The model created as a result of XGBoost hyperparameter optimization became the model with the lowest Cross Validation Score value.
 (0.90)